mgcruz024/fred-gdp/README.md

 <img src="Screenshots/Forecast.png" width="500" height="300" />
 <img src="Screenshots/mase.png" width="175" height="60" />

+At the end of the one-step forecast, actual GDP is binded to the xts.
+This allows for calculations and charts.
 Forecast model evaluation reported using mean absolute scaled error (MASE).
 Actual vs. forecast quarterly GDP growth values since 2007 Q1 visualized using PerformanceAnalytics time-series charts.

 In this example, user-selected predictors showcased a 70.76% forecast accuracy and identical growth patterns during the duration.